mbst/glycerin/README.md

 Compiling
 ---------

-Glycerin is built with [gradle](http://gradle.org Gradle).
+Glycerin is built with [gradle](http://gradle.org "Gradle").
 In the glycerin directory:

-* `gradle compile` will generate and compile glycerin.
+* `gradle compileJava` will generate and compile glycerin.
 * `gradle install` will install maven artifacts into a local mvn repo.

 Code is generated from: